Clemson vs. Louisville NCAA Football Odds, Plays and Insights | November 6, 2021

 Louisville Stats and Trends

-- Louisville is 4-2 against the spread and 4-3 overall in games when it puts up more than 15.3 points.
+- When Louisville scores more than 15.3 points, it is 4-2 against the spread and 4-3 overall.

-- Louisville is 4-3 against the spread and 4-4 overall when the team amasses more than 325.5 yards.
+- In games that Louisville totals over 325.5 yards, the team is 4-3 against the spread and 4-4 overall.

-- This year the Cardinals have turned the ball over 12 times, one more than the Tigers' takeaways (11).
+- The Cardinals have turned the ball over one more time (12 total) than the Tigers have forced a turnover (11) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.